Dating isn't what it used to be.

-Tinder, which was launched in 2012, is a social app that facilitates communication between mutually interested users.
+Tinder, which launched in 2012, is a social app that facilitates communication between mutually interested users.

-Users use a left or right swipes to choose photos of other users and potentially match with them.
-Chatting on Tinder is only available between two users who have swiped right on one another's photos.
+Users use left or right swipes to 'like' or 'dislike' photos of other users and potentially match with them.
+Chatting on Tinder is only available between two users who have swiped right on one another's photos and matched.
 Tinder is therefore commonly used as a dating services app.
-By 2014, Tinder was registering about one billion "swipes" per day and producing about twelve million matches per day.
+As of 2017, Tinder is registering about 1.6 billion "swipes" per day and producing about 26 million matches.

 Where is Tinder available?

-Tinder is available in most countries around the globe, though it's not the most popular dating app available.
+Tinder is available in more than 190 countries around the globe, though it's not the most popular dating app available.
 London-based Badoo is the top dating app across 21 of the world’s biggest countries, according to data released by App Annie to the BBC, with Tinder topping the charts in 18.

 How do you sign up for Tinder?